Overview of Kidney Stone Risk Factors

 One has to be careful of what kind of diet, lifestyle and habits they are adopting as a combination of all these factors affect the urinary system and hence alter the functioning of the biological processes of the body causing discomfort to a person.

-There are certain factors that will increase the risk of developing kidney stones which one would have to keep in mind if he or she wants to stay clear of the kidney stone
+There are certain factors that will increase the risk of developing kidney stones which one would have to keep in mind if he or she wants to stay clear of the kidney stone:

-• Family or personal history - A person is at a higher risk of having kidney stones when in one’s family, there has been a medical history of other family members having kidney stones.
+- Family or personal history - A person is at a higher risk of having kidney stones when in one’s family, there has been a medical history of other family members having kidney stones.
 Similarly, on a personal level, if one has had one or more kidney stones, he or she is also at risk of having more kidney stones.

-• Not drinking enough water - This is a bad habit not only for kidney stones but also in general.
+- Not drinking enough water - This is a bad habit not only for kidney stones but also in general.
 Our bodies naturally create waste chemicals as byproducts of biological processes such as digestion, breathing and other metabolic processes.
 The kidneys collect that waste, mixes it with water and thus, in the end, the waste gets flushed out as urine.
 The less one drinks water, the longer those chemicals stay.

-• Consuming the wrong diet - Eating food that is rich in protein, sodium (salt) and sugar may increase the risk of some types of kidney stones.
+When they concentrate, they form tiny solids in the kidney, often made of a calcium compound or uric acid giving way to kidney formation. - Consuming the wrong diet - Eating food that is rich in protein, sodium (salt) and sugar may increase the risk of some types of kidney stones.

-• Being highly overweight or obese - Unmanageable body weight and size may result in increased urinary excretion of calcium, oxalate, and uric acid, thereby increasing the chances of having calcium-containing kidney stones.
+This especially stands true for high sodium intake where too much of salt increases the amount of calcium in the kidneys and significantly increases the risk of kidney stones. - Being highly overweight or obese - Unmanageable body weight and size may result in increased urinary excretion of calcium, oxalate, and uric acid, thereby increasing the chances of having calcium-containing kidney stones.
 The stone risk incidence increases with increasing Body Mass Index.

-• After-effects of digestive diseases and surgeries - Surgeries such as Gastric bypass surgery and diseases like inflammatory bowel disease or chronic diarrhoea can cause problems in the digestive process that affect the absorption of calcium and water, increasing the chances of having stone-forming substances in your urine.
+- After-effects of digestive diseases and surgeries - Surgeries such as Gastric bypass surgery and diseases like inflammatory bowel disease or chronic diarrhoea can cause problems in the digestive process that affect the absorption of calcium and water, increasing the chances of having stone-forming substances in your urine.

-• Other medical problems - Diseases and conditions that may increase the risk of kidney stones consist of renal tubular acidosis, cystinuria, hyperparathyroidism.
+- Other medical problems - Diseases and conditions that may increase the risk of kidney stones consist of renal tubular acidosis, cystinuria, hyperparathyroidism.

-• Urinary tract infections: People who suffer from chronic urinary tract infections are likely to suffer from larger stones in the kidneys.
+- Urinary tract infections: People who suffer from chronic urinary tract infections are likely to suffer from larger stones in the kidneys.

 Hence, it is important to get a timely health checkup as it gives clarity on the overall health issue including the status of kidney health.
 One should be careful of what and how a person is leading a life.